-- (1) The HRSSC will receive further training about the importance of checking that all relevant documentation is submitted and attached to records before progressing applicants.
-In terms of vetting and qualification, the pre-employment checklist will be revisited to ensure that each stage is clearly documented for the team to refer to and that it adheres to the relevant procedures. - (2) Guidance and communications to Hiring Managers will also be reviewed to emphasise the expectation that they are required to upload interview notes etc and take/submit pre-employment check documentation as part of the recruitment process so that this is clear. - (3) Only IT have student placements currently.
-A briefing to be provided to the IT SLT by retained HR to ensure that they are clear that any requirement to recruit a further placement student must go through the usual post authorisation/e-recruitment process.
+(1) The HRSSC will receive further training about the importance of checking that all relevant documentation is submitted and attached to records before progressing applicants.
+In terms of vetting and qualification, the pre-employment checklist will be revisited to ensure that each stage is clearly documented for the team to refer to and that it adheres to the relevant procedures.